dongle-the-gadget/dont-use-11-on-old-cpu/README.md

-Yes, this is a wall of text, but reading all of this is recommended to gain a proper understanding of the situation.
+Yes, this is a wall of text, but I urge you to read all of this in order to gain a proper understanding of the situation.

 List of reasons why installing Windows 11 on an unsupported CPU is a bad idea: